Maritimes Tourist Travel

 The dunes at Greenwich Beach are unusually large mobile Parabolic dunes with an associated counter ridge (Gegenwälle).
 Evidently, the Greenwich Beach dunes are a rarity.

 Another exciting aspect of the visit Greenwich Beach: practically no-one is around.
-Four female college students are near us for a few minutes.
+Four female college students engage with us for a few minutes.
+They are exceedingly pleasant.

 Bowley Pond and the boardwalk leading to the dunes.